Ancient Roman cuisine: Alcoholic drinks

-In Ancient Rome, wine was normally mixed with water immediately before drinking, since the fermentation was not controlled and the alcohol proof was high.
+In Ancient Rome, wine was normally mixed with water immediately before drinking, since the fermentation was not controlled and the alcohol concentration was high.
 Wine was sometimes adjusted and "improved" by its makers: instructions survive for making white wine from red and vice versa, as well as for rescuing wine that is turning to vinegar.
-Those instructions as well as detailed descriptions of Roman viticulture date back to 160 BC in the first known text written in Latin prose.
+Those instructions as well as detailed descriptions of Roman viticulture date back to 160 BC in the oldest surviving text written in Latin prose.

 Wine was also variously flavored.
 For example, there was passum, a strong and sweet raisin wine, for which the earliest known recipe is of Carthaginian origin; mulsum, a freshly made mixture of wine and honey (called a pyment today); and conditum, a mixture of wine, honey and spices made in advance and matured.
 One specific recipe, Conditum Paradoxum, is for a mixture of wine, honey, pepper, laurel, dates, mastic, and saffron, cooked and stored for later use.
 Another recipe called for the addition of seawater, pitch and rosin to the wine.
 A Greek traveler reported that the beverage was apparently an acquired taste.
 Sour wine mixed with water and herbs (posca) was a popular drink for the lower classes and a staple part of the Roman soldier's ration.

 Beer (cerevisia) was known but considered vulgar, and was associated with barbarians.

 Desserts

-While lacking necessary ingredients commonly used in the modern era for sweets such as refined sugar or properly churned butter, ancient Rome had an abundance of desserts to serve after they had completed their meals served with wine.
+While lacking necessary ingredients commonly used in the modern era for sweets such as refined sugar or properly churned butter, ancient Rome had desserts to serve after they had completed their meals served with wine.
 The most renowned were large platters of various fruits picked fresh; some of the more exotic fruits that were not able to grow in Rome were even shipped in from distant continents for the wealthy.
 Due to the lack of a sweetener such as sugar there was always a desire for the sweetest fruits that were available.
-Sprias were a type of sweet pastry that were readily available during this time; that were always made with a thin, cake-like crust, and sometimes contained fruit.
-Enkythoi is another common type of Roman pastry that was softer, like a modern sponge cake.
+Spira was a type of sweet pastry that was readily available during this time, made with a thin, cake-like crust sometimes containing fruit.
+Enkythoi is a common type of Greek pastry that was popular in Rome.
+It was softer, like a modern sponge cake.